 Agraulis, Dione, Podotricha, Dryadula, and Dryas, termed the ‘basal’ genera by Brown (1981), have the wing venation of the discal cell of the hind wing open.
 These open cell heliconiines are relatively palatable, and so generally fast flying to avoid predation.
 Also, their highly dispersive populations are associated with open sunny habitats, where they visit unspecialised butterfly-pollinated flowers with short corollas and large floral displays (e.g. Lantana).

-In the last sixty years seven major studies have addressed the systematics of the passion-vine butterflies or Heliconiina (Brower, 1994; Brower & Egan, 1997; Brown, 1981; Emsley, 1963; Emsley, 1965; Michener, 1942; Penz, 1999).
+In the last sixty years seven major studies have addressed the systematics of the passion-vine butterflies (Brower, 1994; Brower & Egan, 1997; Brown, 1981; Emsley, 1963; Emsley, 1965; Michener, 1942; Penz, 1999).
 These phylogenetic hypotheses are in conflict with one another, in particular with regard to the relationships among the genera Heliconius, Eueides, Neruda and Laparus, leading to disagreement over the origin of the derived behavioural trait, pollen feeding.

 The most recent attempt to resolve the phylogenetic relationships in the group, using molecular markers, showed that Heliconius is paraphyletic, with Laparus doris and Neruda falling within the genus (Beltran et al., 2007).
 This suggests a single origin for pollen feeding but with a loss of the trait in Neruda.
 However, different genes are not congruent in their placement of Neruda therefore monophyly of the pollen feeding species cannot be ruled out.
 There was also a highly supported pupal-mating clade (H. erato, H. sapho and relatives) suggesting that pupal-mating behaviour evolved only once.
 In addition, there were three independent origins for larval gregariousness from a solitary ancestor, showing that gregarious larval behaviour arose after warning coloration.